How realistic is Bangladesh's climate prosperity plan? | DW | 03.11.2021

 In an op-ed published in October in the Financial Times, Hasina called for a "climate prosperity plan" instead of "empty pledges."

-Hasina said Bangladesh is "committed leading the path to a solution" to fight climate change "not only because we wish to avert the worst of climate change; it also makes economic sense."
+Hasina said Bangladesh was "committed leading the path to a solution" to fight climate change "not only because we wish to avert the worst of climate change; it also makes economic sense."

 "Investing in zero-carbon growth is the best way to create jobs across the economy and ensure that our nation becomes more prosperous," she wrote.